iocchi/PetriNetPlans/PNPnaoqi/README.txt

       or stopped with 'python run_plan.py --plan stop')

+5. Write actions

+    An action requires a name and a procedure that implements it.
+There are two ways of defining actions: using Python functions (see example in action_A.py) or using a class (see example in action_B.py).
+    The action procedure will be executed in a thread monitored by the do_run variable.
+    Make sure that the action is reactive to this variable and that it stops as soon as do_run variable is set to False outside the action itself.

+    Class-based actions can use self.do_run to read the action control variable and self.session and self.memory_service to access NAOqi session.
+    Function-based actions can access such values through the getattr function.

+    Each action file has to include an init(session) and a quit() function that are used to automatically initialize the action by a general action initialization script.

 6. Test single actions

     Start the action servers and use action_cmd script to start/end/interrupt single actions